Fran-cho/docs/chaperone.md

 ```

 #### `mobileOverlay @type {Boolean}`
-By default, the Ada Chat will open in a new window on mobile devices.
+By default, the Web Chat will open in a new window on mobile devices.
 If you'd prefer to have it open as an overlay overtop the current window, set this option to `true`.

 #### `parentElement @type {String|Object}`
 Specifies where to mount the `<iframe>` if the default side drawer is not desired.
 Accepts the `HTMLNode` or `id` of the desired parent element.